-16.13.1 Important notices
+17.13.1 Important notices

 There is a breaking change on v4.0 and later.
-Before version 4.0, the DNS names passed in queries were without trailing dot, after version 4.0 the DNS names are sent with trailing dot.
+Before version 4.0, the DNS names passed in queries were sent without a trailing dot, after version 4.0 the DNS names are always sent with trailing dot.
 F.ex. example.org is now sent as example.org.